pchoudhary23/Knowledge-Graph-and-Language-Model-for-Question-Answering-System/README.md

 The final project presentation can be found here: [Link](https://github.com/pchoudhary23/Question-Answering-using-QA-GNN-with-external-context-fusion/blob/main/Presentation.pdf)

 The result of the project is a question-answering system based on a QA-GNN architecture with the utilization of external context.
 QA-GNN involves using language models (LMs) to encode QA context and retrieve a knowledge subgraph (KG) from the QA entities.
 The joint representation of the QA context and the KG subgraph is passed through the graph neural network (GNN) module for reasoning.
-The final model incorporates language understanding through LMs and structured reasoning through KGs.
+The final model incorporates language understanding through LMs, structured reasoning through KGs, and external context on LM entities through knowledge facts.